 These mineral increments were incorporated into the 1983 Basin Plan.
 They will be incorporated into waste discharge requirements when appropriate and necessary.

+In general, such requirements may be appropriate for discharges to surface or ground waters where no water quality objective for salinity has been established.
+However, for POTW discharges to surface or ground waters where a numeric water quality objective for salinity has been established in the Basin Plan, and when a water quality-based effluent limitation has been imposed in accordance with an approved wasteload allocation for salinity, additional waste discharge requirements for mineral increments are generally not necessary.

+Add detailed discussion on application of WQO for individual salt ions

 3. Nitrogen Loss Coefficients

-The Regional Board's regulatory program has long recognized that some nitrogen transformation and loss can occur when wastewater is discharged to surface waters or reused for landscape irrigation.
+The Regional Board's regulatory program has long recognized that some nitrogen transformation and loss can occur when wastewater is discharged to surface waters, or reused for landscape irrigation, and percolates to groundwater.
 For example, the Total Inorganic Nitrogen (TIN) wasteload allocation adopted for the Santa Ana River in 1991 included unidentified nitrogen losses in the surface flows in Reach 3 of the River.
-Waste discharge requirements have allowed for nitrogen losses due to plant uptake when recycled water is used for irrigation.
+Historically, Waste Discharge Requirements have allowed for nitrogen losses due to plant uptake when recycled water is used for crop or landscape irrigation.

 In contrast, nitrogen has been considered a conservative constituent in the subsurface, not subject to significant transformation or loss, and no such losses have been identified or assumed for regulatory purposes.

 One of the tasks included in the Nitrogen/TDS Task Force studies leading to the 2004 update of the N/TDS Management Plan was the consideration of subsurface transformation and loss.
 One objective of this task was to determine whether dischargers might be required to incur costs for additional treatment to meet the new groundwater management zone nitrate-nitrogen objectives (Chapter 4), or whether natural, subsurface nitrogen losses could achieve any requisite reductions.
-The second objective was to develop a nitrogen loss coefficient that could be used with certainty to develop appropriate limits for nitrogen discharges throughout the Region.
+The second objective was to develop a conservative default nitrogen loss coefficient that could be used to develop appropriate limits for nitrogen discharges throughout the Region.

 To meet these objectives, the Nitrogen/TDS study consultant, Wildermuth Environmental, Inc. (WEI), evaluated specific recharge operations (e.g., the Orange County Water District recharge ponds overlying the Orange County Forebay), wastewater treatment wetlands (e.g., the Hidden Valley Wildlife Area, operated by the City of Riverside) and Santa Ana River recharge losses (for the Santa Ana River, water quality in reaches where recharge is occurring ("losing" reaches) was compared with local well data).
 In each case, WEI evaluated long-term (1954 to 1997) nitrogen surface water quality data and compared those values to long-term nitrogen data for adjacent wells.

 Based on this evaluation, a range of nitrogen loss coefficients was identified.
 [Ref.
-1] In light of this variability, the N/TDS Task Force recommended that a conservative approach to be taken in establishing a loss coefficient.
+1] In light of this variability, the N/TDS Task Force recommended that a conservative approach be taken in establishing a loss coefficient.
 The Task Force recommended that a region-wide default nitrogen loss of 25% be applied to all discharges that affect groundwater in the Region.
 The Task Force also recommended that confirmatory, follow-up monitoring be required when a discharger requested and was granted the application of a nitrogen loss coefficient greater than 25%, based on site-specific data submitted by that discharger.